Diplomatic missions

 Bulgarian identity documents:

-The Consular Office of the Embassy in Nicosia has the technical capability to collect biometric data.
-Only documents for passport, ID card and a temporary passport are accepted.
+The Consular Office with the Embassy in Nicosia has the technical capacity to capture biometric data.
+Only passport, identity card and Emergency Travel Document documents are accepted.

-Bulgaria and Cyprus are signatories to the Hague Convention Abolishing the Requirement for legalisation of foreign public documents of 1961, therefore documents/instruments drawn up in each of the two countries should be provided with an “Apostille” by the respective Ministry of Foreign Affairs.
+Bulgaria and Cyprus are parties to the 1961 Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents, therefore documents/acts drawn up in each of the two countries should bear the Apostille stamp of the respective Ministry of Foreign Affairs.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.